 - Reference - IoT Hub endpoints describes the various endpoints that each IoT hub exposes for runtime and management operations.
 The article also describes how you can create additional endpoints in your IoT hub, and how to use a field gateway to enable connectivity to your IoT Hub endpoints in non-standard scenarios.

 - Reference - IoT Hub query language for device twins, jobs, and message routing describes that IoT Hub query language that enables you to retrieve information from your hub about your device twins and jobs.

-- Reference - quotas and throttling summarizes the quotas set in the IoT Hub service and the throttling behavior you can expect to see when you exceed a quota.
+- Reference - quotas and throttling summarizes the quotas set in the IoT Hub service and the throttling that occurs when you exceed a quota.

 - Reference - pricing provides general information on different SKUs and pricing for IoT Hub and details on how the various IoT Hub functionalities are metered as messages by IoT Hub.

-- Reference - Device and service SDKs lists the Azure IoT SDKs you can use to develop both device and service apps that interact with your IoT hub.
+- Reference - Device and service SDKs lists the Azure IoT SDKs for developing device and service apps that interact with your IoT hub.
 The article includes links to online API documentation.

 - Reference - IoT Hub MQTT support provides detailed information about how IoT Hub supports the MQTT protocol.
 The article describes the support for the MQTT protocol built-in to the Azure IoT SDKs and provides information about using the MQTT protocol directly.

 - Glossary a list of common IoT Hub-related terms.